-- Vision Kindergarten, first, third, and sixth grade students and students entering school for the first time - Hearing Kindergarten, first, and sixth grade students and students entering school for the first time - Growth and Development (height and weight) with BMI calculation first, third, and sixth grade students - Scoliosis Sixth grade students writing.
-Results of your child's health screenings will remain confidential and shared only with school personnel with a need to know.
+- Vision Kindergarten, first, third, and sixth grade students and students entering school for the first time - Hearing Kindergarten, first, and sixth grade students and students entering school for the first time - Growth and Development (height and weight) with BMI calculation first, third, and sixth grade students - Scoliosis Sixth grade students

 These screenings will not harm your child in any way.
-Mass screenings as listed above are done during the months of October, November, and/or December.
-If your child does not pass any part of the screening exam(s), you will be notified in
+Mass screenings as listed above are done during the months of October, November, and/or Decemberwill take place within the first semester.
+If your child does not pass any part of the screening exam(s), you will be notified in writing.
+Results of your child's health screenings will remain confidential and shared only with school personnel with a need to know.